By Muhsin Ibrahim

 People leave Nigeria not only because of the systemic failure the country is known for.
 We are resilient people who make do with many problems and fewer resources.
 For example, despite our infamous “infrastructural deficit”, our entertainment industry is excelling.
 This is only one example of our success stories under an adverse atmosphere.

-As Nigerians, we need to review our relationships with other people at our workplaces.
-Being a superior doesn't or shouldn't give you the right to abuse your underlings.
+As Nigerians, we need to review our relationships with other people in our workplaces.
+Being a superior doesn’t or shouldn’t give you the right to abuse your underlings.
 Humans, regardless of their socio-economic class, deserve respect.

 I don’t want to discuss specific subjects.
 Nevertheless, we discussed various intriguing cases during our get-together yesterday.
 Three of us have PhD, eight are medical doctors, and one is an IT expert.
 One media specialist and another doctor couldn’t make it.
 This is only a tiny contingent of professionals living in the West.
 So, we mostly spoke from (bitter) experiences.